gidger/rpi-led-nhl-scoreboard/README.md

     done

     git pull origin main
+    pip install -r requirements.txt

     n=0
     until [ $n -ge 10 ]
     do
-        sudo python3 rpi-led-nhl-scoreboard.py  && break
+        sudo /home/pi/rpi-led-nhl-scoreboard/venv/bin/python rpi_led_nhl_scoreboard.py  && break
         n=$[$n+1]
         sleep 10
     done
     ```

-17. Now, let's make that script executable:
+18. Now, let's make that script executable:
     ```
     chmod +x ~/start-scoreboard.sh
     ```

-18. And make the script run on boot:
+19. And make it run at boot:
     ```
-    sudo crontab -e
+    sudo nano crontab -e
     ```
-    Add the following to the bottom:
+    Copy the following to the bottom:

     ```
     @reboot /home/pi/start-scoreboard.sh > /home/pi/cron.log 2>&1
     ```
     Save and exit.

-19. Finally, test your change by rebooting your Raspbery Pi.
+20. Finally, test your change by rebooting your Raspbery Pi.
 If everything was done correctly, the scoreboard should start automatically running shortly after boot.

     ```
     sudo reboot
     ```

-20. Grab a drink and stare at your new scoreboard for way too long.
+21. Grab a drink and stare at your new scoreboard for way too long.